VictorLavalle/Java-Academy/README.md

 # JavaAcademy

+## Description
-This repository contains notes, exercises and exams of the bootcamp imparted by Xideral | January - February 2023
+This repository contains notes, exercises and exams of the bootcamp imparted by Xideral | January - February 2022

+## Description
+//ToDO

+## Credits
+Miguel Ángel Rugerio Flores & Xideral